Ghost Pricing 2026

 Ghost has a free plan.
 Paid plans start at $15/month (Starter) and go up to $199/month.

-Ghost costs Free to $199 per month as of March 2026, with 5 plans available including a free tier.
+Ghost costs Free to $199 per month as of May 2026, with 5 plans available including a free tier.
 Plans: Free (free), Starter at $15/month, Publisher at $29/month, and Business at $199/month.
 Enterprise pricing is available on request.
-Pricing depends on your chosen tier, contract length, and negotiated discounts.
+The median contract is $800/year based on 355 verified purchases.

 Use the interactive pricing calculator to estimate your exact cost based on team size and requirements.